jeromezero/proxy/drafts/proxy.md

 tendencies rise up without trying to evaluate them.
 Without trying to understand your feelings.
 I try not to make any assumptions.
 If I start to think about how you *should* act or react, if I think about 'acting naturally,' I'll make a mess of the conversation, I know.
-I have learned to let your automatic, habitual responses go to work without interruption.
+I let your automatic, habitual responses go to work without interruption.
 They are geared toward the fastest resolution.
 This conversation will quickly run its course and take care of itself.

-And as I observe your reactions, I develop an understanding of you and your relationship to your wife.
-I see the part of you that never appears in your notes.
+As I observe your reactions, I see the part of you that never appears in your notes.
 Because you aren't here to edit yourself.

 "I just wanted a little time to myself," your wife says.
 "And it kind of sucks that I didn't get it.
 Lets take a vacation."
 There is a hint of